BJ-Resultay/playing-card-games/README.md

 ### Makefile

 Makefiles are the crutch to abstract complicated terminal commands into a simple target.
-It's the first thing that was setup, including virtual environments.
+It's the first thing that was set up, including virtual environments.
-I didn't use them since freshmen year because they were very intimidating.
+I haven't used them since freshmen year because they were very intimidating.
 There wasn't much difference between running `python3 file.py` vs `make run` to me.
-This was until I was in a situation where the project I was in did not have a Makefile and not using any languages I knew.
+This was until I was in a situation where the project I was in did not have a Makefile and did not use any languages I knew.
 Not having a common language severely hampered my ability to write code.
 When testing, I cannot even imagine a world where I have to type `./venv/bin/pytest tests` instead of `make test`.

 ### Python

-After learning C/C++ in freshmen year, I fell in love with python so I didn't have to use closing braces.
+After learning C/C++ in my freshmen year, I fell in love with Python so I didn't have to use closing braces.
 I can relate to the PEP 20 - The Zen of Python.
-I obviously like writing beautiful code.
+I like writing beautiful code.
 It's a major reason why I used a linter and an IDE when writing code.
 It's also why I continuously refactor my code all the time.
 If anyone is depending on my code, I apologize sincerely.